This article will see phrasal verbs starting with the word “Finish.”

 1. Finish with

-Finish with meaning: to complete or end something, often with the sense of tying up loose ends or wrapping things up.
+Finish with meaning: to complete or end something, often by tying up loose ends or wrapping things up.

 Using Finish with in a sentence: